CSS 3 Features

 So let us see what features are new with CSS version 3

-CSS 3 is the latest and newest standard for CSS under development from 2005.
-It is completely backward compatible with the older versions of CSS namely CSS 1 and CSS 2.
-CSS3 has new properties that have been set up for debugging previous quirks and extending CSS 2 features, and it has also got some JavaScript like built-in capabilities.
-CSS 3 also has addressed some concerns that were raised during web-page development for mobile devices.
-Such as Responsive Designing for mobile devices and it also addresses the incompatibility issues encountered for Adobe Flash elements for Mobile Devices.
-CSS has now incorporated into itself a lot of flash-now animations and has built-in features for adding interactivity into pages.
+CSS 3 is the latest and newest standard for CSS under development since 2005.
+It is completely backwards compatible with the older versions of CSS namely CSS 1 and CSS 2.
+CSS3 includes new properties for debugging and extending CSS 2 features, with built-in JavaScript capabilities.
+CSS 3 addresses mobile device concerns in web page development.
+Such as Responsive Design for mobile devices and it also addresses the incompatibility issues encountered for Adobe Flash elements for Mobile Devices.
+CSS has now incorporated into itself a lot of flash-now animations and has built-in features for adding interactivity to pages.

 Here is a different features list that makes CSS3 superior to its predecessors: